 Billy Dee Williams: “The Most Important Thing In Life Is…”

-Billy December Williams was and has always been a cool guy.
-From his walk to the way he speaks, the New York born actor has a smooth nature.
+Billy December Williams (yes, his middle name is December) was and has always been the ultimate “cool guy.”
+From his walk to the way he speaks, the New York-born actor has a smooth nature.
 He was raised by his maternal grandmother while his parents worked several jobs.
 As soon as being seen on camera, Williams was known as a handsome actor and even dubbed as a “sex symbol” by many, but that’s something that he’s humbled by and tries to stay away from.

 Even before he began acting, Williams attended the National Academy of Fine Arts and Design in New York.
 In the late 1980’s, he resumed painting.
 He has had solo exhibitions in various galleries around the United States and his work hangs in the National Portrait Gallery, the Smithsonian Institution and the Schomburg Museum.
 The covers of the Thelonious Monk Competition programs since 1990 are by Williams.

-“I always found myself to be an artistic person,” Williams says.
+“I always found myself to be an artistic person,” the 82-year-old Williams says.
 “I would look at things and see the beauty and want to give my own personal take on it.”

 Having broken through, Williams became one of America’s most well-known black film actors of the 1970’s after…